PallaSEngine/.github/profile/README.md

 > Praise be the Omnissiah, sovereign of the Machine, Keeper of perfect logic, <br>
 May His sacred protocols sanctify this script, <br>
 May He guide it to computational purity.

+May your code compile on the first attempt, and may your tests always pass. (╯˘ -˘ )╯